Michael Rucker (baseball)

-Michael Patrick Rucker (born April 27, 1994) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Chicago Cubs.
+Michael Patrick Rucker (born April 27, 1994) is an American professional baseball pitcher for the Seattle Mariners of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago Cubs.

 Amateur career

 Rucker played high school baseball while attending Auburn Riverside High School in Auburn, Washington.
 In 2011, as a junior, he was 8–2 with a 1.51 earned run average (ERA).
-Undrafted out of high school in the 2012 Major League Baseball draft, Rucker enrolled at Gonzaga University to play college baseball for the Bulldogs.
-After his freshman year at Gonzaga, he transferred to Brigham Young University (BYU), where he played baseball for the Cougars.

-In 2016, as a junior at BYU, Rucker posted an 11–1 record, with a 2.73 ERA over 102 1/3 innings, earning a spot on the All-West Coast Conference First Team.
-After his junior year, Rucker was drafted by the Chicago Cubs in the 11th round of the 2016 Major League Baseball draft, and he signed with them for $180,000.
+Undrafted out of high school, Rucker played college baseball for the Gonzaga Bulldogs.
+After his freshman year at Gonzaga, he transferred to play for the BYU Cougars.
+In 2016, his junior and final season at BYU, Rucker had an 11–1 record and 2.73 ERA in 102 1/3 innings, earning a spot on the All-West Coast Conference First Team.